"I'm too sick to go to school today!"

 - In Fire Emblem Tellius the character Makalov exemplifies this trope, frequently making excuses and trying to got out of battles and debts by feigning illness.
 After the game's lord, Ike, overhears him planning this, Makalov is told that the company payed off his debts, that he would be working for free for a while, and not to even think about being sick.

-- Another episode has D.W. faking she has lost her voice so that everyone spoils her.
+- Another episode has D.W. faking she has lost her voice (or, rather, keeps pretending to have lost it after it returns) so that everyone spoils her.
 Arthur overhears her talking and has to get help from his friends to make her come with the truth.

 - One Care Bears cartoon has two characters drawing spots onto themselves to fake that they have spots.
 However, when they wash the spots off and declare they're better, the parents declare that the illness is getting worse!